This site is

 have an explanation.

-Theory (UST) 1: A good swing requires many many things to be right.
+Swing Theory (UST) 1: A good swing requires many many things to

 turn bad if only a few of them go wrong.